fransimo/fransimo_info/content/docs/presence/promo/_index.en.md

 every three weeks.

 I'm doing the sessions in:
+- Istanbul at
-- Istanbul at Beşiktaş, near the Gayrettepe metro station.
+  - Beşiktaş, near the Gayrettepe metro station.
+  - Kuzguncuk, near Kuzguncuk Bostanı.
 - Barcelona, near Plaça de Sants metro station (M1 and M5)

 If you have a massage table at home, I can come to your place.